Slower US Army orders weigh on General Dynamics combat systems

-WASHINGTON Oct 23 U.S. Army orders have slowed more than expected given uncertainty about the U.S. budget outlook as well as the end of U.S. wars in Afghanistan and Iraq, weighing on sales in General Dynamics Corp's combat division, the company's chief executive told analysts on Wednesday.
+WASHINGTON U.S. Army orders have slowed more than expected given uncertainty about the U.S. budget outlook as well as the end of U.S. wars in Afghanistan and Iraq, weighing on sales in General Dynamics Corp's (GD.N) combat division, the company's chief executive told analysts on Wednesday.

 Chief Executive Phebe Novakovic said furloughs and the government shutdown had further exacerbated the situation and were clearly putting pressure on the Army's ability to sign contracts with industry.
 "If you combine all of those, it's put a fair amount of compression on our sales estimate," she said.